Sumit-DevX/OdinJSProject_1/README.md

 ## Description

-A small, console-based Rock, Paper, Scissors game written in JavaScript.
-Play against the computer from the terminal.
-This project focuses on clean function design, using Math.random for computer choice, and applying conditional logic to decide round winners.
+A Rock, Paper, Scissors game with a graphical user interface built with JavaScript and DOM manipulation.
+Play against the computer by clicking buttons in your browser.
+This project focuses on DOM event handling, dynamic UI updates, and game state management.

 ## Features

-- Play rounds of Rock, Paper, Scissors in the terminal
+- Interactive GUI with clickable buttons for Rock, Paper, and Scissors
-- Simple, input-driven loop with basic validation
-- Clear separation of logic into reusable functions
+- Real-time score tracking and round results display
+- Dynamic DOM updates without page refresh
+- Computer AI with random choice generation
+- Game state management and result validation

 ## What I learned

+- Manipulating the DOM with JavaScript to update the UI
+- Handling user events with click listeners and event handlers
+- Managing game state and updating the display dynamically
-- Structuring code with clear, small functions
+- Structuring code with reusable functions for game logic and UI rendering
-- Generating random choices with Math.random()
-- Implementing game logic using conditional statements
+- Implementing conditional logic for round winners and score updates